Improve the way you work remotely

-Are you permanently 'out of office'?
-In 2019, the Office of National Statistics estimated that 50 per cent of workers would be telecommuting by the end of the year.
-Surely this is in part because of telecommuting's numerous benefits, but this modern type of work also presents its fair share of problems.
+Are you permanently "out of office?"
+Telecommuting has numerous benefits, but this modern type of work also presents its fair share of problems.
 Working collaboratively is one of them ‒ when you're trying to get a project done as a team, the physical distance between members can feel like a real obstacle.
 Luckily, getting the best telecommuting tools and using them well is the answer.
-Let's take a look at six options remote workers should consider.
+Let's take a look at six options that remote workers should consider.

 The best communication telecommuting tools